Skip to contents

 feature_recursive

 Logical.
-If TRUE, the function will search for feature files recursively within when feature_files is a folder.
-Default is TRUE.
+If TRUE, searches recursively for feature files when feature_files is a folder.
+Default: TRUE.

 mat_recursive

 Logical.
-If TRUE, the function will search for MATLAB files recursively within the mat_folder.
-Default is TRUE.
+If TRUE, searches recursively for MATLAB files in mat_folder.
+Default: TRUE.

 verbose